 How long does a concert last if it starts at 7?

-if it started at 7, it could end at 7:45, or 9:00, or 2 in the morning.
-It may be accurate if it began at 6 a.m. or 3:30 p.m.
-Everything comes to an end when it comes to an end.
-But a typical concert runs about two hours, with an intermission of 15 minutes in the middle.
+If it began at 7, it might finish at 7:45, 9:00, or 2 a.m.
+That may be accurate if it began at 6 a.m. or 3:30 p.m.
+It comes to an end when it comes to an end.
+A average concert, on the other hand, lasts roughly two hours, with a 15-minute break in the middle.